Delta Force 2: The Colombian Connection: Plot

 Narcoterrorist and cartel boss Ramón Cota (Billy Drago) controls the cocaine industry with an iron fist.
-His drugs pour steadily into America, corrupting the country's youth and causing a feud between the DEA and San Carlos, Cota's country of origin.
+His drugs pour steadily into the United States, corrupting the country's youth and causing a feud between the DEA and San Carlos, Cota's country of origin.

-During a carnival in Rio de Janeiro, an undercover task force led by several DEA agents conducts surveillance on a private party that Cota is attending (similar to a Mardi Gras ball); however, the surveillance team is ambushed and massacred by Cota's hitmen, who are masquerading as carnival performers.
-Due to the Rio fiasco, the DEA enlists the support of the U.S. Army's Delta Force in order to infiltrate San Carlos.
+During a carnival in Rio de Janeiro, an undercover task force led by several DEA agents conducts surveillance on a private party that Cota is attending.
+The surveillance team is ambushed and massacred by Cota's hitmen, who are masquerading as carnival performers.
+Following the Rio operation, the DEA enlists the support of the U.S. Army's Delta Force to infiltrate San Carlos.
 They are aided by an undercover agent within Cota's drug cartel.

-General Taylor orders Colonel Scott McCoy (Chuck Norris) and his deputy, Major Bobby Chavez (Paul Perri), to bring Cota to court.
-They pose as airline passengers while Cota is en route to Geneva to deposit his drug money in a Swiss bank account, and are able to capture him during a short interval in which the plane enters U.S. airspace.
-However, their efforts amount to nothing as Cota is easily able to post bail and escape.
-Unable to contain his rage, Chavez furiously lashes out at Cota in court.
-Cota decides to strike at Chavez by having Chavez's pregnant wife killed.
+General Taylor orders Colonel Scott McCoy (Chuck Norris) and his deputy, Major Bobby Chavez (Paul Perri), to bring Cota to justice.
+They pose as airline passengers while Cota is en route to Geneva to deposit his drug money in a Swiss bank account and capture him during a short interval in which the plane enters U.S. airspace.
+Their efforts are unsuccessful, however, as Cota is able to post bail and escape.
+Chavez confronts Cota in court, prompting Cota to retaliate by ordering the murder of Chavez's pregnant wife.

-Out on a personal mission of vengeance, Chavez is captured by Cota's forces and is tortured and killed.
-When three DEA agents attempt to go in and bring Cota and his army down, they are taken hostage, and are to be executed.
-During a press conference, a spokesman for the DEA explains that San Carlos's president Alcazar fears a coup and is therefore reluctant to crack down on the cartels, while his corrupt generals benefit from the drug trade and are willing to protect Cota from extradition.
+Seeking personal revenge, Chavez attempts to pursue Cota but is captured by Cota's forces and tortured and killed.
+When three DEA agents attempt to capture Cota, they are taken hostage and scheduled for execution.
+During a press conference, a DEA spokesman explains that San Carlos's president, Alcazar, fears a coup and is therefore reluctant to crack down on the cartels, while corrupt generals benefit from the drug trade and protect Cota from extradition.